01 of 03

 Campground Around Big Bear Lake

-This guide includes campgrounds located around Big Bear Lake, California.
+Discover campgrounds located around Big Bear Lake, California.
 Big Bear is a popular getaway spot, busy year round.
 In summer, it's cooler than the inland deserts and in the winter, you can go skiing.
 It's about 100 miles from Los Angeles and 150 miles from San Diego.

 At 7,000 feet elevation, Big Bear's mountain location is a nice change from the coast and the desert.
 The biggest event of the year is Oktoberfest, a German-style beer festival that draws huge crowds.